-The Fund intends to distribute on a monthly basis dividends of all or a portion of its net investment income to holders of common shares.
-It is expected that the Fund will commence paying dividends to holders of common shares within approximately 90 days of the date of this Prospectus.
+The Fund intends to distribute on a monthly basis dividends of all or a portion of its net investment income to common stockholders.
+It is expected that the Fund will commence paying dividends to common stockholders within 90 days of the date of this Prospectus.
 All net realized capital gains, if any, will be distributed to the Fund's common stockholders at least annually.
-Unless a stockholder elects to receive dividend and capital gain distributions in cash, the distributions will be used to purchase additional common shares of the Fund.
-The Fund may at times in its discretion distribute less than the entire amount of its net investment income earned in any particular period and may at times distribute such accumulated undistributed income, if any, in addition to net investment income earned in other periods in order to permit the Fund to maintain a more stable level of distributions.
-As a result, the dividends the Fund pays to holders of common shares for any particular period may be more or less than the amount of net investment income it earns during such period.
-The Fund is not required to maintain a stable level of distributions to stockholders.
+Unless a common stockholder elects to receive dividend and capital gain distributions in cash, the distributions will be used to purchase additional common shares.
+See "Dividend Reinvestment Plan" for information concerning the manner in which distributions may be automatically reinvested in common shares.
+Distributions (other than a return of capital) will be taxable common to stockholders whether they are reinvested in common shares or received in cash.
+The Fund may at times in its discretion distribute less than the entire amount of its net investment income earned in any particular period and may at times distribute accumulated undistributed income, if any, in addition to net investment income earned in other periods to permit it to maintain a more stable level of distributions.
+As a result, the dividends the Fund pays to common stockholders for any particular period may be more or less than the amount of net investment income it earns during such period.
+The Fund is not required to maintain a stable level of distributions to common stockholders.
 For federal tax purposes, the Fund is required to distribute substantially all of its net investment income for each year.